thornoe/AtomSetup/README.md

     ```
     apm install atom-latex language-latex pdf-view
     ```
--   Check the [optional packages listed by Benjamin Gray](https://gist.github.com/Aerijo/5b9522530715e5be6e89fc012e9a72a8) (ignore the Linter-packages and see 'Ide' below instead)
+-   Check the [optional packages listed by Benjamin Gray](https://gist.github.com/Aerijo/5b9522530715e5be6e89fc012e9a72a8) or others (ignore the Linter-packages and see 'Ide' below instead)

 ## Markdown
 -   Install the two packages `apm install markdown-writer language-markdown`